MileHacker Logo

 Olhao Portugal Travel Guide

 Olhão's history is a story of resilience, maritime prowess, and a distinct identity forged over centuries.
 The town's origins root in a humble fishing settlement that grew organically from the 17th century.
-A defining moment came in 1808 during the Peninsular War, at the time the people of Olhão initiated an uprising against the French occupiers, earning the civic title of "Vila da Restauração" (Town of the Restoration).
+A defining moment came in 1808 during the Peninsular War, at the time the people of Olhão initiated an uprising compared to the French occupiers, earning the civic title of "Vila da Restauração" (Town of the Restoration).

 Highlights